Rustfahrtagentur/microcad/doc/attributes.md

 The following built-in name-value attributes are available:

 * `layer`: Assign the object and its children to a layer.
 This is useful to distinguish object nodes by layer.
-* `part_id`: Assign a part id to the object node.
+* `part`: Assign a part id to the object node.
 This is useful to map build a bill-of-materials.
 * `color`: Assign a color to the object, displayed in the viewer.

 ## Call attributes